The Picard group of the universal moduli space of vector bundles on stable curves: The Picard groups of and .

-The morphism $det:\vc\longrightarrow \jc$ is a smooth morphism of Artin stacks.
-Let $\Lambda$ be a line bundle over $\vc$, which is obviously flat over $\jc$ by flatness of the map $det$.
-The first step is to prove the following
+The morphism $det:\vc\longrightarrow \jc$ is a morphism of smooth Artin stacks locally of finite type, with smooth fibre of the same dimension (see \S\ref{fibre}).
+By miraculous flatness, the map $det$ is a flat.
+Let $\Lambda$ be a line bundle over $\vc$, which is obviously flat over $\jc$ by the flatness of the map $det$.

 \begin{lem}Suppose that $\Lambda$ is trivial over any geometric fiber.
 Then $det_*\Lambda$ is a line bundle on $\jc$ and the natural map $det^*det_*\Lambda\longrightarrow \Lambda$ is an isomorphism. \end{lem}